Ltamaren/great-goose-a5384/content/pages/index.md

       - author: Parsley Montana
         avatar: images/review2.jpg
         avatar_alt: Parsley Montana's photo
+        content: >
+          BRN is the crazy ones, the misfits, the rebels, the troublemakers, the round pegs in square holes… the ones who see things differently-- they’re not fond of rules, they have no respect for the status quo.
+          You can quote them, disagree with them, glorify or vilify them.
+But the only thing you can’t do is ignore them because they change things… They push the human race to the stars.
+They are writing the foundation for a new interworld order, through science.
       - author: Jonquil Von Haggerston
         avatar: images/review3.jpg
         avatar_alt: Jonquil Von Haggerston's photo